 https://www.google.fr/intl/fr/about/products?tab=wh

-XPath expressions, like regular expressions, are powerful and one of the fastest way to extract information from HTML.
-And like regular expressions, XPath can quickly become messy, hard to read, and hard to maintain.
+Pro Tip: In my experience, XPath expressions, like regular expressions, are powerful and one of the fastest ways to extract information from HTML.
+However, like regular expressions, XPath can also quickly become messy, hard to read, and hard to maintain.
+So, keep your expressions clean and well-documented to avoid future headaches.

 Requests